-Uninsured Loss Recovery (ULR)
+Uninsured loss recovery (ULR)

-Social, Domestic and Pleasure
+Social, domestic and pleasure

 This covers drivers for normal day-to-day driving, such as driving to visit family and friends or shopping.

 Covers drivers to drive back and forth to a permanent place of work.
-Travelling to a railway station, where the car is parked, is classed as commuting.
+Travelling to a railway station, where the car is parked, is also classed as commuting.

-Covers the car in connection with your job, such as driving to different sites away from your place of work.
+Covers the car in connection with your job, such as driving to different sites away from your main place of work.

 Covers the car to be used for such things as door-to-door sales.